trungpx/xmdpt/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 bash run_train.sh
 ```
+By default, it will save checkpoints for every 10k steps.
+You can use that for inference as below.

 **Inference**

+Download all checkpoints and VAE finetuned put into the correct place as in default file infer_xmdpt.py.

 _For the test set of Deep Fashion, run the following_
 ```
 CUDA_VISIBLE_DEVICES=0 infer_xmdpt.py
 ```

+It will save the output image samples as in test_img of this repo.

-_For the arbitrary image, run the following_
+_For the arbitrary image, run the following (not implemented)_
 ```
 CUDA_VISIBLE_DEVICES=0 infer_xmdpt.py --image_path test.png
 ```